Anna-Christina Eilers

 Cosmic Dawn Group

-I lead the Cosmic Dawn Group at the MIT Institute for Astrophysics and Space Research.
-Our team consists of young researchers from all around the world.
-We're always excited to welcome new members, so please reach out, if you're interested in joining us!
+I lead the Cosmic Dawn Group at the MIT Kavli Institute for Astrophysics and Space Research.
+Our team brings together young researchers from around the world to tackle some of the biggest open questions in astrophysics.
+We're always excited to welcome new members — please reach out if you're interested in joining us.

 Contact